Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 $$
 0.000091552734375 - 0.0000762939453125 = 0.0000152587890625
 $$

-![][image3]
+{{< figure
+	src="denorm1.png"
+	caption="Credit: Handbook of Floating-Point Arithmetic, Second Edition"
+>}}

 Now with subnormals in our system we inherit the following interesting property: for any floating point number \(x\) and \(y\) such that \(x \neq y\), \(x - y\) is necessarily nonzero.

-We have now acquired extra armour against a division by zero
+As a bonus, we have now acquired extra armour against a division by zero:
 ```C++
 if ( x != y ) z = 1.0 / ( x - y );
 ```